With secret ingredients, these copycat Otis Spunkmeyer cookies are spot on!

 Instructions

-- Melt your butter in a microwave safe dish and then let it rest in your fridge for 3 to 5 minutes.
+- Melt your butter in a microwave safe dish and then let it rest in your fridge for 10 minutes.
 This will allow the butter to cool down so it won't melt the sugar when you add it to the dough.
 It will help to prevent your cookies from being flat.

 - In a large mixing bowl add your dry ingredients.
 Stir well with a large spoon.